Ernestoffor/aws_cloud_data_warehouse/README.md

 </p>

 ## Getting Started
-Find below the requirements cum preconditions for successfully running and testing of the project.
+Find below the requirements cum preconditions for successfully running and testing of the project files.
 ### Prerequisites
 In order to have full insights into the project's implementations and have it up and running, the following software packages and accounts are necessary:
 *   Python 3